Take advantage of our Flexible Financing Options! Read More

 Your electrical panel is the heart of your home’s electrical system.
 It distributes power to every outlet, light, appliance, and device you use every day.
 But many homeowners don’t realize that their panel has limits—and once those limits are reached, the system can no longer operate safely or efficiently.

 In Yakima, where many homes still rely on older electrical panels, it’s especially important to understand how panel capacity works and how to recognize when it’s time for an upgrade.
 Doing so helps prevent electrical hazards and keeps your home running smoothly.
+Homeowners researching how much to replace electrical panel costs often discover that upgrading early can avoid more serious electrical problems later.

-What Is Electrical Panel Capacity?
+What Is Electrical Panel Capacity and Why Does It Matter?

 Your electrical panel’s capacity is measured in amps, which represent the amount of electrical current it can safely handle at one time.
 A few decades ago, 60- or 100-amp panels were the norm.
 But today’s households use significantly more electricity due to: